Gold: Occurrence

 On Earth, gold is found in ores in rock formed from the Precambrian time onward.
 It most often occurs as a native metal, typically in a metal solid solution with silver (i.e. as a gold/silver alloy).
 Such alloys usually have a silver content of 8–10%.
 Electrum is elemental gold with more than 20% silver, and is commonly known as white gold.
 Electrum's color runs from golden-silvery to silvery, dependent upon the silver content.
 The more silver, the lower the specific gravity.

 Native gold occurs as very small to microscopic particles embedded in rock, often together with quartz or sulfide minerals such as "fool's gold", which is a pyrite.
 These are called lode deposits.
 The metal in a native state is also found in the form of free flakes, grains or larger nuggets that have been eroded from rocks and end up in alluvial deposits called placer deposits.
 Such free gold is always richer at the exposed surface of gold-bearing veins, owing to the oxidation of accompanying minerals followed by weathering; and by washing of the dust into streams and rivers, where it collects and can be welded by water action to form nuggets.

 Gold sometimes occurs combined with tellurium as the minerals calaverite, krennerite, nagyagite, petzite and sylvanite (see telluride minerals), and as the rare bismuthide maldonite (Au2Bi) and antimonide aurostibite (AuSb2).
 Gold also occurs in rare alloys with copper, lead, and mercury: the minerals auricupride (Cu3Au), novodneprite (AuPb3) and weishanite ((Au,Ag)3Hg2).

-Recent research suggests that microbes can sometimes play an important role in forming gold deposits, transporting and precipitating gold to form grains and nuggets that collect in alluvial deposits.
+A 2004 research paper suggests that microbes can sometimes play an important role in forming gold deposits, transporting and precipitating gold to form grains and nuggets that collect in alluvial deposits.

-Another recent study has claimed water in faults vaporizes during an earthquake, depositing gold.
+A 2013 study has claimed water in faults vaporizes during an earthquake, depositing gold.
 When an earthquake strikes, it moves along a fault.
 Water often lubricates faults, filling in fractures and jogs.
 About 10 km below the surface, under very high temperatures and pressures, the water carries high concentrations of carbon dioxide, silica, and gold.
 During an earthquake, the fault jog suddenly opens wider.
 The water inside the void instantly vaporizes, flashing to steam and forcing silica, which forms the mineral quartz, and gold out of the fluids and onto nearby surfaces.